ptrejo1/SqueezeMLApp/README.md

-# Vision
+# SqueezeML App
-Vision app utilizes coreML SqueezeNet model to identify objects in photos, which will then be spoken back to the user.
+SqueezeML App app utilizes coreML SqueezeNet model to identify objects in photos, which will then be spoken back to the user.